 And so that represents the heart of the Threadripper system that I built in May-June 2019.
 It has given great performance in the months since that date.
 And you may ask, Gentle Reader, did I make any mistakes or have any regrets?
 Well I admit to forgetting to install the IO shield and I also confess to having left it that way; I will recify this when I tear the system apart for spring cleaning at the end of 2020.
 At this time I may also replace the PSU cables with custom ones.
 But apart from these two minor issues I have been extremely happy with my choice of components as well as extremely happy with the whole build process.
 I have used the system solidly for the last 6 months or so and it complements and extends my Slackware usage comprehensively.

-I plan to keep this system for 5 years and then build myself a newer system; 5 years seems to be about the sweet spot for my usage between fair usage and obsolescence.
-With this in mind I have carefully stored away all packaging, extra cables, screws and oddments to make the components more saleable and of course much easier to send off in the post!
-Thus for the first time in my history of computer building I am planning the end of a system even as I am still actually building the system.
+I plan to keep this system for 5 years and then build myself a newer system; 5 years seems to be about the sweet spot for my usage: sitting between fair usage and obsolescence.
+With this in mind I have carefully stored away all packaging, extra cables, screws and oddments to make the components much more saleable in the future and of course much easier to send off in the post!
+Thus for the first time in my history of computer building I am planning the end of a system even as I am still actually building it!
 So it goes in the world of computers I guess..